Last reviewed by Toollabz editorial ·

 We use expiry payoff only; early exercise changes outcomes.

-Compare rounding, compounding, date boundaries, and tax basis.
-Toollabz documents behavior relative to: Long/short call/put payoff at expiry: intrinsic×multiplier×contracts − net premium
+Compare units, rounding, compounding, and tax basis side by side.
+This page documents: Long/short call/put payoff at expiry: intrinsic×multiplier×contracts − net premium

 Same-category picks first, then high-intent neighbors that often answer the next calculation question.